The Weed Pass isn’t nearly as awesome as it sounds. Actually, it’s (yet another) (ill-fated) attempt to target Holland’s coffee shops.

 Owners are itching for a fight, because they know they will win.
 At the end of the day, Dutch tourism cannot survive on Van Gogh and tulips alone.
 And as marijuana laws become laxer around the word, weed is better, cheaper and more readily available from Catalunya to California.
 Amsterdam’s advantage is still its laid-back, drop-in, fire-up and tune-out coffee shop culture.

 For now, it’s business as usual.
-But if the weed pass passes, in Amsterdam, then it may be the economy that goes, well, up in smoke.
+But if the weed pass passes, in Amsterdam, then it may be the economy that—forgive me for this—goes up in smoke.